Trigeminal neuralgia treatment

 It is essential to understand that medication will not remove the cause of the pain; it is there to manage the pain.
 It is advisable not to wait until the medication stops working before you consider other options but to participate in your search for suitable options actively.

 It is also crucial that you never self-medicate yourself.
-Taking the medication irregularly is often not practical.
+Taking the medication irregularly is often impractical.
 According to your doctor’s advice, the medication is increased or decreased slowly to avoid severe side effects.
 Abrupt withdrawal can lead to serious side effects.

 - Anticonvulsants (antiepileptic drugs)